 As such, many firms and groups are endeavouring to considerably increase the number of graduates it takes from their Programme’s this year.

-The programmes often provide graduates with a fast-track route to performance success in this industry and will help to introduce new talent to the sector to cater to rising demand.
+The programmes often provide graduates with a fast-track route to performance success in this industry and will help to introduce new young talent to the financial services sector to cater to rising demand.

 These talented individuals will have the potential to benefit from unparalleled hands-on experience with clients, wide-ranging support and mentoring from the most qualified consultants within their organisations, as well as must-have formal industry qualifications.